Louisville, Kentucky, police chief fired after protest shooting death - Local News 8

 The Louisville shooting happened in the far western part of the city, where protests hadn’t taken place in previous nights.

-Kentucky Gov. Andy Beshear said state police will also investigate the death.
+Kentucky Gov. Andy Beshear said state police will also investigate McAtee’s death.

 “Given the seriousness of the situation, I have authorized the Kentucky State Police to independently investigate the event,” Beshear said in a statement.